getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 }
 ```

 **⚠️&nbsp;&nbsp;Warning**:  Do not share your `meta.json` file with anyone.
 It contains administrator API keys for your Redash instance.
 This information is private.
-If you do share it, reset the API keys for your Redash instances immediately.
+If you do share it, reset the admin API keys for your Redash instances immediately.

 ### SETTINGS